emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have a custom player. ❌

 ***
-## Arabflix
-### Score: 22/26
-1. Streams load very fast. ✔️
-1. The content is 1080p+ and allows switching to lower quality. ✔️
-1. Finds popular things with no issue, including older content. ✔️
-1. Has 9 sources, and first does switch to second when it fails. ✔️
-1. Site does have episode auto-next. ✔️
-1. Sites UI is good, feels very modern, shows results as you type. ✔️
-1. Has subs built into most players. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site has continue watching, but you can't sync across devices. ⚠️
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site is free from new tab popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌

-***
 ## Cinemull
 ### Score: 22/26
 1. Streams load very fast. ✔️